Construction workers face daily exposure to loud noises. This can lead to permanent hearing damage, which can have a major impact in workers' lives.

 Choosing the right hearing protection for construction

-Choosing the right form of hearing protection depends on several factors, such as the specific working environment, the duration of exposure to harmful sounds and the comfort of the worker.
+The choice of appropriate hearing protection depends on the working environment, the duration of exposure to harmful noise and the comfort of the worker.
+Employers should ensure that employees wear appropriate hearing protection, in accordance with applicable standards and guidelines.

 Get advice on otoplastics options for the construction industry!